Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

 - `main` is the only permanent branch, all other branches are automatically deleted after being merged into `main`
+  - Though the term "merged" is used here and throughout this document, usually branches are merged via [rebase](https://git-scm.com/docs/git-rebase) rather than an actual `git merge`.
   - Technically, there are also
     [maintenance branches](https://semantic-release.gitbook.io/semantic-release/usage/workflow-configuration#maintenance-branches),
     which are semi-permanent